 Down Payment can range anywhere between 3.5% to 20% of the home price

-Closing Costs: There are two type of closing costs.
+Closing Costs: There are two types of closing costs.
 They are closing costs and prepaids.

-Closing costs – Costs that are charged from the lender and the closing attorney to originate and finalized the mortage.
+Closing costs – Costs that are charged from the lender and the closing attorney to originate and finalized the mortgage.

 An escrow account is an account set up, by the lender, to collect and pay property taxes, homeowner’s insurance, and mortgage insurance (if applicable).
 The lenders use an escrow calendar to determine how many months you will initially need, in your escrow account, to have enough money to pay the taxes and insurance for the next year.
 Your mortgage payment will include the additional money needed for your escrow account each month

-There are lots of thing to think about when buying a home.
-For more information read my blogs articles for buyers.
+There are lots of things to think about when buying a home.
+For more information read my blog articles for buyers.